lizadaly/utopia-novels/books/arqtiq/book.md

 cup and all.
 I taste and find it palatable.
 Our appetites satisfied, out wheels the table, making Mae smile and become merry.
-Seeing us still high perched, our jolly friends rally around us,, pull our toes and pinch our cheeks, until I wish I had refrained in initiating this program.
+Seeing us still high perched, our jolly friends rally around us, pull our toes and pinch our cheeks, until I wish I had refrained in initiating this program.
 Soon in comes a hassock and wheeling to us, gives us an opportunity to alight.
 Mae down last,